HsyHusker/elgooghud/README.md

 ## About

-Modified ToonHUD for TF2 packed with google sans font.
-Yes google sans sax
+Modified ToonHUD for TF2 packed with google sans font and google colors.